Configure Xbox Live in Unity

 - In the Xbox Live window, select Run Xbox Live Association Wizard.

-- In the Associate Your title with the Windows Store dialog, click Next, and then sign in with your Dev Center account.
+- In the Associate Your title with the Windows Store dialog, click Next, and then sign in with your Partner Center account.

 - Select the app that you want to associate with this project, and then click Select.
 If you don't see it there, try clicking Refresh.
 Alternatively, you can create a new app by reserving a name and clicking Reserve.